 - Its shape can be circular or oval.

-- Later, additional symptoms may occur.
-The organs affected later may lead to
+Later, additional symptoms may occur.
+The organs affected later may lead to the following conditions:

 - Facial palsy is paralysis of the facial nerve that causes the facial muscles to be uneven (This may get better without treatment.)

 - Meningitis causes headache, fever, and stiff neck

 - Nerve inflammation causes pain, numbness, and tingling in the arms or legs

 - Brain swelling (encephalitis) causes learning difficulties, confusion, and dementia